piyush-droid-cloud/obs-basic/README.md

 ## Create a basic Grafana dashboard (manually)
 1. Login to Grafana → **New dashboard** → **Add visualization** → **Prometheus** datasource.
+   (Remember if using both Grafana and prometheus with docker desktop then put URL connection this http://prometheus:9090/)
-2. Use these example queries:
+3. Use these example queries:

 - **Requests per second (by endpoint)**
   ```promql